alecmev/auzom/README.md

 off milliseconds/megabytes, since there was a plan to switch to GraphQL and [Apollo Client](https://github.com/apollostack/apollo-client) in the near future, resulting in many performance issues rendering themselves obsolete.

+##### Et cetera

+As mentioned, there are ~350 open issues, some about button title typos, some about multi-week refactors.
+Most noteworthy shortcomings are outlined above, but there are many more, which I intend to move to this repository in the next few weeks.
+However, do report bugs and ways to improve anyway, worst case it's going to be a duplicate.